aitoroses/floxide/CONTRIBUTING.md

    - Trigger release: true

 2. The workflow will:
-   - Update all version numbers
+   - Update all version numbers consistently across all crates
    - Commit and push changes
    - Create/update the version tag
    - Trigger the release workflow